Best Birding Binoculars

 A good pair of binoculars is your most important tool in identifying a variety of birds.
 If you have never used good binoculars for this purpose, you will be amazed at the detail and color you will see.
 You will be exposed to a whole new world of fascinating observation.

-There are several characteristics shared by all binoculars that are well suited for bird watching.
+There are several characteristics shared by all binoculars for bird watching.
 Your old pair of opera glasses does not have any of them.
-(Well, I guess they are light weight.).

-We elicited the assistance of Sharon Stitler (aka the Bird Chick) for information on binocular selection.
+We elicited the assistance of Sharon Stitler (aka the Bird Chick) for information on the selection of birding binoculars.

-For ready reference, here are some of the items covered by Sharon.
+For ready reference, here are some of the items covered by Sharon for the selection of bird watching binoculars.

 Most binoculars will have a series of numbers printed on the body of the binocular, usually just below the eye piece.
 You will see a number like 7 X 35 or 8 x 42 or 10 x 50.